lcukerd/Watch-Along/README.md

 * Run the project using `npm run dev`

 ### Known Issues:
-* New joiners with changed URL not in sync.
+* New joinees will not point to correct video in playlist

 ### Todo:
-* Keep server alive when by making calls every 20min
 * Add feature of adding video to queue
-* Support for youtube playlists
 * Ping all roomies and check who all are connected
 * Some extension support to minimise manual work of pasting URL